WHERE are your pelvic floor muscles?

 Holds urine in by closing the urine tube (urethra), holds stool or wind in

 2. Maintain normal sexual function

 Your pelvic floor muscles help pump blood into the erectile tissue of the penis then they help by holding the blood in the inflatable sinuses on either side of the penis.
 So optimizing pelvic floor function can assist with both the strength of the erection and maintaining it strong.

 HOW do I activate my pelvic floor muscles?

 Below are a few cues to help you activate the different parts of your pelvic floor muscles:

-Imagine you are holding wind in or squeeze around your back passage up and in towards your stomach
+Back passage: Helps hold in wind and controls stool.
+Imagine you are holding wind in or squeeze around your back passage pull up and in